shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 There is, still, a long way to go on fine-tuning in order to achieve higher accuracy.<br/>
 There are, still, question marks on some generated sentences.
 The value of the thresholds is important, because <br/>
-We are inspired to handle a large number of sentences on the one hand, and on the other hand maintain a high level of accuracy and reliability. <br/>
+We are inspired to handle a large number of sentences on the one hand, and on the other hand maintain a high level of <br/>
+ccuracy and reliability.
 Thresholds could have been set to 0.8000, with a minor number of sentences generated incorrectly.<br/>
 But, after careful thoughts, as the best balance, I decided to go set it lower, to 7.620. <br/>
 This may result in more accidentally generated sentences, but archives mass generated sentences.<br/>